ConcernedAnt/Dex-Scraper/README.md

 # Dex-Scraper
-With the introduction of Mangadex v5, this project is depreciated.
+With the introduction of Mangadex v5, this project is deprecated.